tableau/connector-plugin-sdk/docs/example.md

 ## ![5]({{ site.baseurl }}/assets/pce-5.png) Connection Properties

 (Optional) This script is needed only if you're using a JDBC driver.
-The example below if for a connector to Amazon Athena.
+The example below is for a connector to Amazon Athena.

 ### Example connectionProperties.js